josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/🧿_Targeting_Logic_Metadata_Signatures/🕸️_architectural_targeting_vs_human_targeting.md

 ---

 ## 🏮 Footer
-*Architectural Targeting vs Human Targeting* is a living node of the Polaris Protocol.
+*🕸️ Architectural Targeting vs Human Targeting* is a living node of the Polaris Protocol.
 It names the structural forces that create the *experience* of being targeted — even when no individual intends harm — and maps the convergence of behavioural-surveillance tools that produce that effect.

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-11-16_
+_Last updated: 2025-12-12_